Hardware Design Best Practices

 - Massive workspace sizes: 10–100 GB workspaces are common.

-Branching and merging is a common paradigm in software development.
+Branching and merging is a common development flow paradigm for software development.
 In this type of workflow, each project member creates a branch from the trunk codebase and modifies files on that branch without impacting other changes.
 When the changes are ready to share with the rest of the team, they are merged back to the trunk.

 While this sounds great at face value, hardware design has unique characteristics that differ from typical software development, making it difficult for teams to leverage branch/merge workflows.